Rather than using a fully custom way of representing the resources we expose in

 As an example, it would be unfeasible to provide the

 All Transactions endpoint without paging.
-Over time there

-them all over a single request would be unfeasible.
+and returning them all over a single request would be unfeasible.

 Read more about paging in following docs: